City Year 101: Math Interventions and Tutoring

 “Seeing that student achieve something they didn’t think was possible will always stand out to me.
 Hearing their gratitude at the end of the year was all I’ve ever wanted to do in my service with City Year, and it’s one of the moments where I’ve seen the most direct impact of our work with students.” -Xavier Alvarez, Team Leader at Harding Middle School

-Xavier spoke about a student from last year who initially expressed that they hated math and thought it was too hard.
+Xavier spoke about a student from his first year of service who initially expressed that they hated math and thought it was too hard.
 At the beginning of the year, the student rarely turned in their assignments or engaged with the material because they didn’t think they could do it.
 In his tutoring sessions, Xavier worked closely with the student to explain math concepts in a way that they could understand.
 For instance, the student was a big sports fan, so Xavier used this real-world analogy as a way of explaining percentages and statistics.

-By the end of the year, the student had improved their grade from an F to a B-.
+By the end of the year, the student had improved his grade from an F to a B-.
 Xavier describes this moment: “Seeing that student achieve something they didn’t think was possible will always stand out to me.
 Hearing their gratitude at the end of the year was all I’ve ever wanted to do in my service with City Year, and it’s one of the moments where I’ve seen the most direct impact of our work with students.”

 Xavier showing off his power greeting moves, as part of a video for Harding School’s Positive Behavioral Interventions & Supports (PBIS) reboot in January.